-The main active ingredient behind onion's medicinal benefits is allicin, a sulfuric compound that's abundant across Allium species.
+The main active ingredient behind the medicinal properties of onion is allicin, a sulfuric compound that's abundant across Allium species.
 Other phytocompounds found in onions include phenols and flavonoids, as well as quercetin and alliinase.

-Allicin affects RNA synthesis, inhibiting the reproduction of viruses and bacteria, while phenols and quercetin possess antioxidant properties, inhibiting the cellular damage caused by free radicals.
-The absorption rate of onion's quercetin is twice that from tea plant and more three times that from apple.
+Allicin affects RNA synthesis1, inhibiting the reproduction of viruses and bacteria, while high levels of phenolic acids and flavonoids, mainly quercetin2, give onion its antioxidant properties, inhibiting the cellular damage caused by free radicals.
+The absorption rate of onion's quercetin is twice that from tea plant and more three times that from apple3.

-Promising studies have concluded that onions can be useful to reduce hypercholesterolemia in liver inflammation.
+A promising study suggests that onions may be useful for reducing cholesterol levels that influence liver inflammation4.
 It has been shown that consuming onion produces changes in the metabolism of fatty acids, aiding recovery from oxidative damage due to excess of cholesterol.
 Additionally, onion extract has proven effective in controlling blood sugar and cholesterol levels in women with gestational diabetes.